 The Colony House is open for tours:

-June, July and August - Thursday through Saturday September and October - Saturdays only
+June, July and August - Thursday through Saturday

 You can arrange private tours and even rent the house for events year-round.